Yom Kippur – the Day of Atonement

-Today, Sep 28th, we honor the Jewish day of Atonement, a Jewish holiday which comes to remind us to ask for forgiveness.
+Today, Sep 24th (2023), we honor the Jewish day of Atonement, a Jewish holiday which comes to remind us to ask for forgiveness.
 According to tradition, it is a day of fasting and an invitation to meditate and observe what essentially is our karmic debts.
-To whom we owe forgiveness, and in what ways we have acted out of integrity.
-Often on this day, we feel the urge to reach out to friends and family and ask for their forgiveness.
-In the Jewish faith, it is said that God, on this day, decides the fate of our soul, and thus it is recommended to “come clean.”
+To whom we owe forgiveness and in what ways we have acted out of integrity.
+Often, on this day, we feel the urge to reach out to friends and family and ask for their forgiveness.
+In the Jewish faith, it is said that God, on this day, decides the fate of our soul, and thus, it is recommended to “come clean.”

 There are two kinds of sins we atone for on this day.
 “Bein Adam Lechavero” – between us and others, and “Bein Adam Lamakom” – sins between us and “the place,” which in Hebrew is another name for God.
 However, Makom literally means place.
-In this year, 2020, we can clearly observe that our “place,” Mother Earth, is requiring us to ask a lot of forgiveness.
+Which to me means - our “place,” or Mother Earth.
 Our world, as we know it, is changing.
 Life, as it has been, is transforming before our very own eyes.
 It is plain to see that there is definitely much that Mother Earth would need to forgive us for...

 Atonement or making amends is not a superficial thing.
 It is not enough to send messages of forgiveness to our brothers and sisters.
 Forgiveness comes as an inner state of transformation.
 An understanding that we wish to be a part of the solution and not a cause for further despair.
 A Rabbi once told me – “Forgiveness cannot change your past, but it is guaranteed to change your future.”
 As you forgive, you change.
 As you ask for forgiveness, you are transformed.
 Forgiveness is not something to be taken lightly.
 It should be an expression of a truly changed heart.
 When you confess your “sins,” the actions you took out of integrity and out of selfish misery, you forgive yourself for coming out of your center.
 Whether you’ll be forgiven by others or not is not the central point.
 Forgiveness is an act of remorse, an energy that pushes to choose better.
 To start anew and come back to our Divine center.

-The blessing we offer in Rosh Hashana (the Jewish New Year) is – “Shnihiye Lerosh ve lo le zanav” – maybe we be a head and not a tail.
-Often interpreted as a calling for leadership, but the esoteric meaning behind this blessing, can be translated in this way – May I be first to offer forgiveness, may I be first to change and teach by example.
+The blessing we offer in Rosh Hashana (the Jewish New Year) is – “Shnihiye Lerosh ve lo le zanav.” – may we be a head and not a tail.
+Often interpreted as a calling for leadership, but the esoteric meaning behind this blessing can be translated in this way – May I be first to offer forgiveness, may I be first to change and teach by example.